Gynaecology is a unique field, so the advice you receive needs to be equally specialised.

 - Never Events, for example a retained swab.

-We have assisted members in writing statements and attending coroner’s inquests.
+Medical Protection has assisted members in writing statements and attending coroner’s inquests.
 An inquest is a fact-finding exercise that is conducted by the coroner and, in some cases, in front of a jury.
 The purpose of an inquest is to find out who died – when, where, how and in what circumstances.
-Our factsheet gives further information about what happens at an inquest.
+Our online factsheet about inquests gives further information about what happens at an inquest.

 Our analysis identified the following themes: